Nocturna: Granddaughter of Dracula: Plot

 Transylvania, 1979: Hard times have fallen upon the House of Dracula, and to help pay the taxes on the ancestral castle, it has been converted into the Hotel Transylvania.
 The hotel manager is the beautiful and sensuous Nocturna, granddaughter of the original Count, who still resides in the crypt deep in the sub-basement of the establishment.

 Nocturna books the American disco group Moment of Truth to entertain in the hotel's cabaret, The Claret Room, to increase business and the supply of fresh blood at the hotel.
 While listening to the group rehearse their music, Nocturna experiences strange sensations which she has never felt before.
 At the same time, she is attracted to a handsome musician in the group named Jimmy.
-Soon they are having a passionate love affair, but the music that plays as they make love prevents her from making him another victim of her blood-lust.
+Soon they are having a passionate love affair, but the music that plays as they have sex prevents her from making him another victim of her blood-lust.
 The music continues the strange transformation of Nocturna, who sees her reflected image for the first time while dancing.
 Deeply in love with Jimmy, she disregards grandfather Dracula's advice and runs away to America with him.

 When they arrive in New York City, she leaves the disappointed Jimmy and seeks out the crypt of Jugulia Vein, an old love of Count Dracula's, who lives underneath the Brooklyn Bridge.
 Nocturna goes to a disco to meet Jimmy, where she is transformed again by the soul-stirring powers of the music.
 All the other dancers join them in a fantastic erotic dance.